Písečná (Ústí nad Orlicí District): Geography

 Písečná is located about 8 km northeast of Ústí nad Orlicí and 47 km east of Pardubice.
 It lies in the Orlické Foothills.
 The highest point is at 532 m above sea level.
 The Potočnice Stream flows through the municipality.

 History

 The first written mention of Písečná is from 1364.
 Existence of a wooden church is documented in 1350.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Písečná is the Church of Saint Catherine.
-It it originally a Gothic church with a Baroque nave from 1716.
+It is originally a Gothic church with a Baroque nave from 1716.
 In 1781–1782, the church was rebuilt in the late Baroque style.

-A significant technical monument is the water mill.
+A significant technical monument is the local water mill.
 Its existence was documented to the year 1597.
 At the turn of the 19th and 20th centuries, it was modified into its present form.
 The mill has preserved technological equipment.
 It is occasionally open to the public.